bekk/bekk-christmas/post/react/feel-you-need-some-validation.md

      allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

 ## Like a Swiss Army Knife
 There is so much more you can do with React Hook Form!
 It's too bad I can't cover it all in a single article.
 I can recommend a look at the [official documentation](https://react-hook-form.com/api/), which also provides many useful examples.
 Personally, I have been using this tool for about a year now and have never been in a situation where it couldn't solve a problem.
 If you are still not convinced, the fact that TypeScript is fully supported will hopefully change your mind.
-And yes, it also supports IE11.